 Yep, responding instead of reacting does take self-control and maturity.
 So if you're losing your patience: it's time for you to take a break, self-calm, and get in touch with how much you love your child.
 Next time you want to ask why, bite your tongue and take a step back.

-Remember, one of the most important actions you can take in parenting is to make sure your toddler (or teen) feels loved and understood.
+Remember, one of the most important actions you can take in parenting is to make sure your children feel loved and understood.
 This is the foundation of peaceful parenting.

 For more parenting tips or information about parenting classes, sign up for our HeartMail newsletter.